 Standard room

-If you move into a standard room within an on-site care home, then any subsidy you are eligible for will go towards your accommodations and care costs.
+If you move into a standard room, any subsidy you are eligible for will go towards your accommodation and care costs.

 Premium room